 With the help of your lawyer, you can include economic and non-economic damages in your settlement.
 They will calculate these damages accurately and fairly, based upon the circumstances surrounding your accident.

 After a scary car crash, you can expect to have medical bills of all kinds, including medical tests, imaging scans, prescription medicine, and other healthcare remedies.
 When you need surgery, follow-up visits, or ongoing physical therapy, all of these medical expenses can be included in your settlement.
 You may also realize that you can’t work full-time because your income is severely limited due to your wounds.
-Your income and future wage loss can also be added in.
+Your income and future lost wages can also be added in.
 If your insurance doesn’t entirely cover the property damage of your car, this becomes part of your compensation.

 If the other party happened to behave in a grossly negligent way, such as intentionally causing an accident, breaking traffic laws, or engaging in substance abuse, then they can be charged in court.
-This is not always the case and only happens in some instances, but your lawyer has to prove that they were grossly negligent using evidence.
+This is not always the case and only happens in some instances, but your California car accident lawyer has to prove that they were grossly negligent using evidence.
 A police officer would have to notice that the other driver was acting strangely or under the influence of illicit substances or alcohol before administering a drug test.

 Wrongful Death Damages

 When you are the surviving family member of a victim who passed away in a fatal car collision, you can seek wrongful death damages from the other driver.
 You can request additional damages to cover funeral and burial fees, along with economic and non-economic damages unique to a wrongful death case.
 Our Stockton personal injury attorneys can guide you through how this is done.